 Make sure you stop by the creperie before you leave!

 See the Georgetown Steam Plant

 Head south to the oldest neighborhood in Seattle to see the historic Georgetown Steam Plant.
 The steam plant is open for visitors on the second Saturday of every month, with two guided tours per day.
 The city light company recently announced plans to revamp the plant as an arts center and museum, so there is sure to be a lot more to see and do in the near future.

 Make a day out your visit by swinging by arguably Seattle’s best brewery Georgetown Brewing, or taste your way around a few smaller local breweries.

-Eat Your Way Around Pike Place
+Taste Your Way Through Pike Place Market

-While the famous waterfront market may be known for its fish-throwing and dank alley filled with chewed gum, there’s a lot more to see, and more importantly to eat at the Pike Place Market.
+While the famous waterfront market may be known for its fish-throwing and dark, dank alley filled with chewed gum, there’s a lot more to see, and more importantly to eat at the famous Pike Place Market.

 - Start off with a rose-vanilla latte with oat milk (or whatever coffee you like) at Ghost Alley Espresso